ELL Math Activities to Support English Learners

-Watch this webinar from the Consortium on Reaching Excellence in Education (CORE) to learn specific strategies for teaching math to English learners.
+Watch this webinar from CORE, Inc. to learn specific strategies for teaching math to English learners.
 The webinar presenter, Dean Ballard, Director of Mathematics for CORE, also walks through several ELL math activities you can incorporate into your ELL math lesson plans today.

 In the webinar, walk through specific techniques you can incorporate into ELL math lesson plans and general math instruction to support ELLs.
 These strategies include:

 - Making vocabulary concepts explicit and visual